-As is so often the case, my journey into holistic medicine began with a period of personal ill health and, although this was explored to the full extent of what conventional medicine had to offer, no solution was forthcoming and in the end it was homeopathic treatment which provided the light at the end of the tunnel, restored my health and inspired me to retrain.
+As is so often the case, her journey into holistic medicine began with a period of personal ill health and, although this was explored to the full extent of what conventional medicine had to offer, no solution was forthcoming and in the end it was homeopathic treatment which provided the light at the end of the tunnel, restored her health and inspired her to retrain.

 Advanced Diploma in Systemic Kinesiology (2011)

 Licentiate of the London School of Classical Homeopathy (2002)

 My massages are bespoke to the needs of my client.
 I encourage people to visit me if they are struggling with painful, tight muscles related to hours spent sitting in the same position maybe for work.
 Suffering with high levels of stress, anxiety, insomnia and/or fatigue.
 The combination of the warmth of my hot stones encourages increased blood circulation and a flow of energy making the muscle more receptive to the deep tissue manipulation techniques that release deep rooted tension which is restricting the movement and the blood flow of the related muscles and joints causing pain and discomfort.
 Stress is very much a part of everyday life and is the number one root of a lot of diseases and disorders.
 My massages promote total relaxation.
 Serotonin and dopamine are released when the body is massaged, resulting in the feeling of calm relaxation that makes chronic, habitual, acute or short-term stress much easier to overcome.